 been anxious days, often, but they had been happy ones, too, full as they were of good hard work and ambition.
 But the best part of it all had been Peter.
 Life had been so lonely before he came, so terribly lonely, used as she had been to a man's step about the house, a man's love to cling to.
-After the first awful shock of her husband's death was over, after that first blinding sorrow had left her little by little so that it had become only a remembered pain rather than the con-stant physical one and then, in the end, that enduring loneliness, she had turned more and more to the children, giving them now not only the adora-tion she had always lavished on them but the love she had once given their father as well.
-They were twice loved, those children, once for themselves and once again for the father who had been taken away from them been taken away from them.
+After the first awful shock of her husband's death was over, after that first blinding sorrow had left her little by little so that it had become only a remembered pain rather than the constant physical one and then, in the end, that enduring loneliness, she had turned more and more to the children, giving them now not only the adoration she had always lavished on them but the love she had once given their father as well.
+They were twice loved, those children, once for themselves and once again for the father who had been taken away from them.
 When Peter had come it was miraculous how she was able to look ahead, to dream of herself by a man's side again.
 They would have been married then if Ellen hadn't felt that a widow with two children was an impossible burden for a doctor who had to establish himself in a new town.

-THEN Joyce Burton had moved to Simpsonville with her wealthy fa-ther.
+THEN Joyce Burton had moved to Simpsonville with her wealthy father.
 Joyce, with her beautiful clothes, the assurance her money gave her and so pretty, too, in her spoiled, petulant way.
 Joyce who was used to getting all the things she wanted.
 And she had wanted Peter.
-Ellen knew that him more than Ellen had.
+Ellen knew that the first time the girl looked at him.
 Maybe she shouldn't have been so bitter about Joyce in the beginning when she saw the tricks the girl was always playing in her efforts to woo Peter away from her.
-Maybe she should have seen even then the be-ginnings of the strange neuroticism, the twisted mental streak Joyce couldn't really help, any more than she could help those great staring eyes of hers.
+Maybe she should have seen even then the beginnings of the strange neuroticism, the twisted mental streak Joyce couldn't really help, any more than she could help those great staring eyes of hers.
 Peter had liked Joyce.
 That was one of Peter's charms-liking people.
-But after Joyce persuaded her father to give the five thousand dollars which started the hospital fund, Peter had acted almost as if Joyce had helped
+But after Joyce persuaded her father to give the five thousand dollars which started the hospital fund, Peter had acted almost as if Joyce had helped him more than Ellen had.
 Ellen hadn't been able to endow the hospital with money.
-She had been able to give only her ideas, her encouragement and sympathy, her time that she could spare so sorely.
-And when the town in its gratitude for when the town in its gratitude for what she had done for the Health Center voted that Ellen become Peter's assistant she had worked as hard as thought to making it successful.
+She had been able to give only her ideas, her en-couragement and sympathy, her time that she could spare so sorely.
+And when the town in its gratitude for what she had done for the Health Center voted that Ellen become Peter's assistant she had worked as hard as he had, giving her every loyalty and thought to making it successful.
 Then had come that awful, bitter quarrel with Peter.

 He had been late coming back to

 the Center after a date with Joyce and the patient who had just been operated on was desperately in need of treatment.
 Ellen had ordered the assistant to proceed, though it was against Peter's instructions.

-"Ellen," Peter had said roughly,

-"What was the matter with you?
+"Ellen," Peter had said roughly, "what was the matter with you?
 Had you lost your sense?"

+you lost your sense?